USEPA/DissolvedGasNla/scripts/NLA_N2O_models.md

 package is similar to the syntax used in the
 ![\\textbf{lme4}](https://latex.codecogs.com/svg.image?%5Ctextbf%7Blme4%7D "\textbf{lme4}")
-package that is widely used to fit mixed effects models in frequentist settings In either package, the linear predictor for
+package that is widely used to fit mixed effects models in frequentist settings.
+In either package, the linear predictor for
 ![\\mu](https://latex.codecogs.com/svg.image?%5Cmu "\mu") described
 above could be expressed as: